joeypoon/blog/_posts/2015-05-24-week-3-the-iron-yard.markdown

 ---

 ###Long Weekend!
 It's memorial weekend, yay!
 Except, I haven't had a weekend since I started TIY.
 It doesn't seem like I'll have one anytime soon either.
 I spent all of yesterday trying to migrate out of WordPress.
 I fixed up my <a href="http://joeypoon.com">portfolio</a> and moved it to Github pages.
 It loads so much faster now that it brings a tear to my eyes.
 I was actually planning to write this blog post yesterday but I ended up spending literally an entire day trying to configure my DNS to get my custom domain working.
 In the end, I was wasting my time because the settings were fine, my hosting provider was just having some issues.
 Wonderful timing.
 If you've been following my blog, you'll notice that it looks a little different now too.
-That's because I also migrated my blog into Github pages and I am now blogging with Jekyll and Atom :).
+That's because I am now blogging with Jekyll and Atom :).
 <pre>nerd_level++</pre>

 ###Monday